116th Ave SE Sidewalk Project

 Stafford, Gray & Osborne, Inc.

-Project Description – 116th Avenue SE is a
+Description – 116th Avenue SE is a primary north-south

-connects residential neighbors to Cascade Village, Cascade and Benson Hill
+neighbors to Cascade Village, Cascade and Benson Hill Elementary Schools, the

-Elementary Schools, the post office, recreational activities, retail and
+post office, recreational activities, retail and restaurant services.

-The project will complete the missing link sidewalk to the
+project will complete the missing link sidewalk to the existing sidewalks to

 approximately 1,200 LF of curb, gutter, and sidewalk north of SE Petrovitsky